Sam Phillips

 Title: Staff Writer

-Sam has been part of the Autocar team since 2021 and is often tasked with writing new car stories and more recently conducting first drive reviews.
-Most of his time is spent leading sister-title Move Electric, which covers the entire spectrum of electric vehicles, from cars to boats – and even trucks.
+Sam has been a regular Autocar contributor since 2021 and became a member of the team in summer 2024.
+He previoulsy worked for sister-title Move Electric, which covers the entire spectrum of electric vehicles, from cars to boats – and even trucks.

 Sam graduated from Nottingham Trent University in 2021 with a BA in Journalism.
 In his final year he produced an in-depth feature on the automotive industry’s transition to electric cars and interviewed a number of leading experts to assess our readiness for the impending ban on the sale of petrol and diesel cars.